blairw/videostreamer/README.md

 ## Performance (totally unscientific observations)

-- I'm on NBN50, using a 2012 Mac Pro with 3.06GHz 6-core Xeon and NVIDIA GeForce GT 640 2 GB graphics
+- I'm on NBN50, using a 2012 Mac Pro connected with a cat6 cable to the router.
+- 2012 Mac Pro has specs: CPU 3.06GHz 6-core Xeon and NVIDIA GeForce GT 640 2 GB graphics
 - I tried streaming a 5 minute 1080p MP4 file to Facebook, had about 10% of frames drop
 - I tried streaming the same file at 720p to Facebook, had <1% of frames drop